John F. Kennedy And Bernie Sanders Both Called For Abolishing The CIA

 It’s highly likely that President Donald Trump is not a fan of the CIA due to comments he has made and a general animosity between him and the intelligence community.
 Whether he has the political acumen, or if it’s even possible for a President to dismantle or otherwise greatly reduce the power of the CIA is an unknown.
 Kennedy, the last President who went on record calling for an end to the CIA, wound up dead in Dallas not too long after.

 Americans are dismayed by what many see as a government agency that has become too powerful and too often intent on working against the better interests of the American people.
-The power that the CIA has amassed is not described in the U.S. Constitution, and yet it seems to act out its alleged crimes with impunity.
+The power that the CIA has amassed is not described in the U.S. Constitution and yet it seems to act out its alleged crimes with impunity.
 Some call it a principle arm of the “shadow government,” while others consider it a part of the overarching “deep state” that has become common parlance in political activist circles as of late.

 The growing distrust that Americans have long had toward the CIA may be traced back in part to the views and the eventual assassination of John F. Kennedy, but perhaps they’ve reached a new height with the Wikileaks “Vault 7” documents.
-Perhaps the time has come for Americans to take a stand and fight against the CIA, and as Kennedy suggested, splinter it into pieces and scatter it to the wind.
+Perhaps the time has come for Americans to take a stand and fight against the CIA, and as Kennedy suggested, splinter it into pieces and scatter it into the wind.

 [Featured Image by Keystone/Getty Images]